Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Well, you were rude to how Leonardo da Vinci.

-So, I've got to one, got to give a smooch first for you go.
+Got to give a smooch first for you.

 All right.